rhorrace/CS410P-Project/README.md

 one three of a kind, then three of kind.
 If there are two or more pairs,
 two pairs, if one,one pair, and if all checks fail, high card.

-The game holds the table, the dealer, the player, and calc, and runs the game.
+The game holds the table, the dealer, the computer, the player,
+and calc, and runs the phases of the game.

 Main runs the game.
+The game has multiple stages.
+There is welcome
+stage where the program welcomes the player.
+There is a deal stage
+where the player and the computer gets their hands from the dealer.
+There is a stage where the flop is played and the hand values are
+updated to correspond with the flop.
+The turn is then dealt and the
+hands are update accordingly.
+The river is then dealt and the hands
+are updated again afterwards.
+After the river, the computer's hand
+is displayed.

 Hopefully all of this will work in the end, so far it does.